 Texas and Juneteenth

-On this date—two months after General Robert E. Lee admitted the Confederacy’s defeat—US Major General Gordon Granger and 1,800 Union troops arrived in Texas to announce General Orders, Number 3: “The people of Texas are informed that, in accordance with a proclamation from the Executive of the United States, all slaves are free.”
+This seminal date—two months subsequent to General Robert E. Lee’s admission of the Confederacy’s defeat—ushered in US Major General Gordon Granger and a formidable contingent of 1,800 Union troops to Texas.
+Their purpose was unequivocal: to promulgate General Order, Number 3, a message imbued with the power to alter the destiny of thousands.
+The words reverberated through the air: “The people of Texas are informed that, in accordance with a proclamation from the Executive of the United States, all slaves are free.”

 True freedom at last?

-It’s important to note that the Emancipation Proclamation applied neither to slaves in former Confederate states that had become Union-held during the Civil War nor slaves in border states.
-They became free six months after Juneteenth, on December 18, 1865, through the declaration of the Thirteenth Amendment, which declared the formal abolition of slavery in the United States.
+It’s crucial to highlight that the Emancipation Proclamation did not extend to slaves in former Confederate states that had been claimed by the Union during the Civil War, nor did it include slaves residing in the so-called border states.
+The shackles of their bondage were officially shattered six months post-Juneteenth, on December 18, 1865.
+This historic moment was marked by the enactment of the Thirteenth Amendment, which resoundingly declared the nationwide abolition of slavery within the United States.

-In theory, the Emancipation Proclamation meant that all 250,000 slaves in Texas—as well as those in other Confederate states—gained instant freedom.
-Former slaves were now hired labor and masters became employers, as outlined in General Orders, Number 3: “The freedmen are advised to remain quietly at their present homes and work for wages.”
+In an ideal world, the Emancipation Proclamation would have instantaneously liberated all 250,000 slaves residing in Texas, as well as those enduring servitude in other Confederate territories.
+The social fabric was supposed to transform overnight; slaves would metamorphose into paid laborers, while their former masters would transition into employers.
+This new social order was encapsulated in General Order, Number 3, which asserted, “The freedmen are advised to remain quietly at their present homes and work for wages.”

 Celebrations: 1865 to today